-Sheffield United took the first trophy of the EFL season by winning the EFL Trust’s walking football cup.
-A stunning strike for Blades Paul Stacey saw Sheffield beat Kidderminster Harriers 1-0 in a pulsating final after a thrilling day of walking football.
+Sheffield United took the first trophy of the EFL season by winning the 2017 EFL Trust Walking Football Cup.
+A stunning strike from Blades’ Paul Stacey saw Sheffield beat Kidderminster Harriers 1-0, in a pulsating final after a thrilling day of walking football.

 The closely fought group stages

 Reigning champions Blackpool looked on course to retain their title going unbeaten through the group stages and topping group two.
 Behind them the contest for second spot and a place in the semi-final was wide open with Colchester, Notts County, Luton Town and Cheltenham separated by just one point going into the final group game.
-Colchester fifth draw of the day against Bradford saw them finished unbeaten on five points but out of contention.
+Colchester’s fifth draw of the day against Bradford saw them finish the tournament unbeaten on five points but out of contention.
 With Cheltenham playing Blackpool and County and Luton playing each other, a win for any team would put them in pole position.
-With both games finishing 0-0 it was Luton who progressed on goal difference by just one goal.
+With both games finishing 0-0, it was Luton who progressed on goal difference by just one goal.

 Semi Final Drama

-Sheffield United faced Luton in the semi-final and where their more clinical finishing saw them 2-0 winners.
-The other semi-final between Kidderminster and reigning champions Blackpool proved to be an epic.
-A cagey game finished 0-0 after full time.
-The game opened up in extra time with Blackpool creating a string of chances, which the Harriers gallantly defended to set up a dramatic penalty shoot out.
-Amazingly the first 14 penalties were all converted before the Kidderminster keeper pulled off a brave save – only for the Blackpool stopper to cancel out the advantage with spectacular save.
-The champions reign ended however, with the next round of penalties when Blackpool missed the Kidderminster playing cooly slotted home to take them to the final.
+Sheffield United faced Luton in the semi-final and this time more clinical finishing saw them take a 2-0 win.
+The other semi-final between Kidderminster and reigning champions Blackpool proved to be dramatic.
+After a cagey game finished 0-0, it opened up in extra time with Blackpool creating a string of chances, which the Harriers gallantly defended to set up a suspenseful penalty shoot out.
+Amazingly, the first 14 penalties were all converted before the Kidderminster keeper pulled off a brave save – only for the Blackpool stopper to cancel out the advantage with a spectacular save.
+The champions’ reign ended however, in the next round of penalties when Kidderminster cooly slotted home to take them to the final.

 Legends raise awareness of prostate cancer

-Before the final a team of Aston Villa legends including Ian Taylor, Shaun Teale and Bryan Small took on a PCUK team which featuring former Stoke, Notts County and Southend striker Dave Regis.
-Although the Villa team ran out 3-1 winners the game proved a vital opportunity to raise awareness of prostate cancer which is key issue for men aged over 50.
+Before the final, a team of Aston Villa legends including Ian Taylor, Shaun Teale and Bryan Small took on a PCUK (Prostate Cancer UK) team featuring former Stoke, Notts County and Southend striker Dave Regis.
+Although the Villa team ran out 3-1 winners, the game proved a vital opportunity to raise awareness of prostate cancer which is a key issue for men aged over 50.

 The Blades Victorious